Observable-geometric phases and quantum computation: Introduction

 Here, we present an alternative approach to the geometric phase from the observable point of view.
 Precisely, we introduce the concept of observable-geometric phases, which is defined as a sequence of phases associated with a complete set of eigenstates of the observable.
 The observable-geometric phases are shown to be connected with the geometry of the observable space evolving according to the Heisenberg equation.
-In contrast to that classical (Riemannian) geometry of the state space is suited to the usual geometric phases, the geometry suited for the observable-geometric phases is a quantum geometric structure over the observable space induced by a complete measurement.
-This quantum-geometric structure of the observable space will be described in details in Section \ref{Appendix}.
+In particular, the observable-geometric phases obtained are distinct from Berry's phase \cite{Berry1984, Simon1983} as the system evolves adiabatically.
+As application, the observable-geometric phases can be used to realize a universal set of quantum gates in quantum computation.
+The quantum gate based on the observable-geometric phases can be interpreted as the Abelian geometric (ZW) gates of Zhu and Wang \cite{ZW2002,ZW2003}; indeed the two schemes lead to the same gates.
+However, our gates are connected with a quantum geometric structure over the observable space induced by a complete measurement, distinct from that the ZW gates are related with classical (Riemannian) geometry of the state space of the system.

 The paper is organized as follows.
-In Section \ref{ObGeoPhase}, we will define the notion of the observable-geometric phase using the propagator of a time-dependent Hamiltonian, which is shown to be independent of of the choice of the Hamiltonian as long as the Heisenberg equations involving the Hamiltonian.
-Two examples are included in which qubit systems subject to an orientated magnetic field, a rotating magnetic field, and a rotating plus a constant magnetic field.
-Subsequently, in Section \ref{GQC}, we show that the observable-geometric phases can be used to realize a universal set of quantum gates in quantum computation.
-The quantum gate based on the observable-geometric phases can be interpreted as the Abelian geometric gates of Zhu and Wang \cite{ZW2002,ZW2003}; indeed the two schemes lead to the same gates.
-However, the ZW gates are related with the classical geometry of the state space of the system, while ours are connected with the quantum-geometric structure over the observable space.
+In Section \ref{ObGeoPhase}, we will define the notion of the observable-geometric phase using the propagator of a time-dependent Hamiltonian, which is shown to be independent of the choice of the Hamiltonian as long as the Heisenberg equations involving the Hamiltonian.
+Also, we show that the observable-geometric phase does not coincide with Berry's phase as the system evolves adiabatically.
+In Section \ref{Ex}, the observable-geometric phase of a qubit system is computed in details, and moreover, we will show how to make use of the Lewis-Resenfeld invariant theory \cite{LR1969} computing the observable-geometric phase of a general quantum system.
+As application, in Section \ref{GQC}, we show that the observable-geometric phases can be used to realize a universal set of quantum gates in quantum computation.
 We will give a summary in Section \ref{Conclusion}.
-Finally, we include as an appendix in Section \ref{Appendix} a quantum-geometric theory for the observable space consisting of all complete orthogonal decompositions.
+Finally, we include an appendix as Section \ref{Appendix} on a quantum-geometric structure over the observable space consisting of all complete orthogonal decompositions.

 For the sake of simplicity, we only consider finite quantum systems, namely the associated Hilbert spaces $\mathbb{H}$ have a finite dimension.
 This is sufficient for quantum computation.
 In what follows, we always denote by $\mathcal{B} (\mathbb{H})$ the algebra of all bounded operators on $\mathbb{H},$ by $\mathcal{O} (\mathbb{H})$ the set of all self-adjoint operators on $\mathbb{H},$ and by $\mathcal{U} (\mathbb{H})$ the group of all unitary operators on $\mathbb{H}.$ Without specified otherwise, the integer $d$ always denotes the dimension of $\mathbb{H},$ and $I$ the identity operator on $\mathbb{H}.$